Ernesto Cortissoz International Airport: History

+In December 1968, the present 3,000-metre runway was constructed, and in 1969, Colombia's Law 32 (1969) renamed Barranquilla International Airport to Ernesto Cortissoz International Airport.
+It was dedicated to Colombian businessman and pioneer of South American commercial aviation Ernesto Cortissoz (1884 - 1924).

 Finally, on the afternoon of April 7, 1981, Julio Cesar Turbay, president of the Republic, and Alvaro Uribe Velez, Chief of the Aeronáutica Civil dedicated Barranquilla's new international airport Ernesto Cortissoz.
 The new terminal, with an area of 35,000 square meters, along with its new control tower, apron, taxiways, and runway (now 3,000 meters long by 45m wide), were built north of the old Soledad Airport.
 The design was by architect Aníbal González Moreno-Ripoll and the new terminal was built by the firm Paredes, Fuentes, y Vasquez Ltda.
 The new terminal had seven domestic gates and four international gates each with its own waiting area.
 The premises of the former terminal building became the cargo area.

 Formerly, the company Caribbean Airports S. A. "ACSA" was the operator of airport concession.
 ACSA was incorporated in the month of December 1996 and its main activity is the administration and economic exploitation of Ernesto Cortissoz International Airport.
 This status was granted by the State through the renewable concession contract, number 001-CON-97, concluded with the Special Administrative Unit of Civil Aeronautics for a term of 15 years.
 Under this contract, ACSA assumed operations on March 1, 1997.
 According to the contract award, administration and economic exploitation include the provision of all airport services, maintenance, and management of the terminal, runway, ramp, airport facilities, visual aids for approach and access roads.
 Aeronáutica Civil reserved management and responsibility for control and monitoring functions of en-route air traffic and the proper functioning of air navigation aids, including approach, communications, and other equipment intended and necessary for the proper air traffic control.

-Ernesto Cortissoz International Airport is named after one of the most important Colombian aviation pioneers.
-Ernesto Cortissoz Alvarez-Correa was an entrepreneur, born in Barranquilla, which along with four Colombians and three Germans founded SCADTA in December 1919.
-On June 8, 1924, while traveling in the Junkers F.13 "Tolima" together with other executives of the company, he died as a result of one of the first plane crashes in the country.